 Agamben, G. ‘What is a Paradigm?’ in European Graduate School Video Lectures (2002) [transcript].
 Retrieved from https://www.youtube.com/watch?v=G9Wxn1L9Er0

-So the idea of a research question existing prior to the development of the art practice is one fundamentally at odds with artistic research.
-I do not aim to answer research questions, but to create the questions.
-If the question proceeds the methodology in terms of artistic practice then the methodology is closed, so for me, artistic research is about creative exploration of research, rather than a research question per se.
-Since the research question is in-the-making, yet unknown, practice-led research could broadly speak to a research question that considers what new research methodologies could be generated by working creatively and openly.
+I propose that the conventional process of defining and articulating a research question prior to the development of the art practice is one fundamentally at odds with artistic research.
+I do not aim to answer research questions as such, but to create the conditions for questions.
+If a question does exist at this point, it is simply this, how do I create these new conditions for new questions?
+And, do these new questions feedback into the creation of further new conditions (a looped system)?
+If the question proceeds the methodology in terms of artistic practice then the methodology is closed.
+For me, artistic research is as much about the creative exploration of knowledge.

 What am I working on right now?